 Please note: you will still need to meet the terms of your offer by 31 August 2021 in order to defer your place.
 Don't worry if you don't hear back from us right away; we're busy processing Clearing applications but will process deferrals as soon as possible.

 Please note: we're only able to defer your application to the next year of entry (e.g. if you hold an offer for September 2021 entry, we can only defer your offer to September 2022 entry).

 If for any reason you are unable to meet the conditions of your offer, you can re-apply for entry the following year through UCAS.

-The University will automatically confirm your place to the Accommodation team so you do not need to contact them unless you have any particular concerns.
-The Accommodation team are usually able to issue your room offer within five working days of your place with us becoming unconditional.
-The team will contact you via email (via the email address you provided on your application), so be sure to check your inbox regularly, including your spam/junk folders.
+The University will automatically confirm your place with the Accommodation Team, so you do not need to contact them unless you have any particular concerns.
+The Accommodation Team are usually able to issue your room offer within five working days of your place with us becoming unconditional.
+The Team will contact you via email (using the email address you provided on your application), so check your inbox regularly, including your spam/junk folders.

-Please note: a place in halls cannot be guaranteed if Reading is or was your insurance choice.
-The number of rooms available varies from year to year depending on the number of firm acceptances to the University.
-Students originally holding insurance offers should explore alternative accommodation arrangements if University accommodation is full - you'll be provided with further information and guidance if this situation arises.
-You can also view housing advice provided by the Reading University Students' Union.
+Please note: a place in halls cannot be guaranteed if Reading is or was your Insurance choice.
+The number of rooms available varies from year to year depending on the number of Firm acceptances to the University.
+Students originally holding Insurance offers should explore alternative accommodation arrangements if University accommodation is full.
+You'll be provided with further information and guidance if this situation arises.
+You can also view advice from Reading University Students' Union on finding alternative accommodation.

 Visit our dedicated COVID-19 pages for prospective students and applicants, where we've put together information for our future students about what to expect ahead of the start of term.